 Gian Lorenzo Bernini included Triton, the son of the sea god, seen under the main figure's legs in this sculpture.

-The painting by Nicolas Poussin (1594-1665) seen below has long been known as "The Triumph of Neptune and Amphitrite", (the name of the goddess who was the bride of Poseidon).
-Closer scrutiny, however, seems to indicate that the subject in fact is more likely yet another version of the birth of Aphrodite - note the dove-drawn chariot arriving in the left rear, a vehicle associated in myth with that goddess.
+The painting by Nicolas Poussin (1594-1665) seen below has long been known as "The Triumph of Neptune and Amphitrite", (the goddess bride of Poseidon).
+Closer scrutiny, however, might indicate that the subject is yet another version of the birth of Aphrodite—note the dove-drawn chariot arriving in the left rear, a vehicle associated with that goddess in myth.

-Finally, a painting by 19th century Swiss artist Arnold Böcklin, showing not Poseidon himself, but some of his associates.
-Here we see a Triton and a Nereid.
-These names were often used to describe the mythical creatures now generally referred to as mermen and mermaids.
+Finally, a painting by 19th Century Swiss artist Arnold Böcklin, showing not Poseidon himself, but a pair of his associates, a Triton and a Nereid, mythical creatures now generally referred to as mermen and mermaids.